Curricular Practical Training (CPT) for F-1 Students

 - Available only to F-1 visa holders

-- Must have been enrolled full-time for at least nine months
+- Must have been enrolled full-time for at least one academic year

 - Internship must be a graduation requirement for program of study or

 - Internship/work experience must be granted academic credit applied towards graduation requirements